ropufu/settlers_online/README.md

 # settlers_online
+**This repository has been archived, and will no longer be updated or maintained.**

 This is a collection of tools for simulating combat in [The Settlers Online](https://www.thesettlersonline.com).
 Currently, it consists of three major components: